-We are very fortunate to have excellent facilities on the main site and at Trinity Road.
-In April 2013, the Simpson Building at Trinity Road was opened marking the completion of an extensive refurbishment programme.
-Trinity Road now offers first class facilities for rugby, cricket, football, netball, tennis, basketball and hockey.
+We are very fortunate to have excellent facilities on the main on the main site and at Trinity Road.
+Trinity Road offers first class facilities for rugby, cricket, football, netball, tennis, basketball and hockey.
 This investment and development is one designed to benefit Aston students, our partner schools and the local community.
 The sports hall on the main site was refurbished in Spring 2014, and current redevelopments will provide even greater PE learning environments.